louismullie/temp-data/markdown_final/956434f4-9bf6-ba22-e4da-ae5dd1c7adde.md

 ## Question

 Find the pH of a solution of 0.3 M acetic acid.
-Assume a K_a value of 1.8 × 10^-5.
+Assume a Kₐ value of 1.8 × 10⁻⁵.

 Answer Choices:
 A. 4.00